F1 Laps Data

 Where do your tyres die fastest?
 This page measures real tyre wear per lap at every F1 26 track, pulled from the race laps players upload to F1Laps.
 It's per-wheel telemetry, not a model, and it refreshes on its own as new laps come in.

-Belgium wears tyres ~1.8× faster than Brazil.
-Softs shed about 3.9% per lap at Belgium, against 2.2% at Brazil — the widest gap on the calendar.
+United States (Miami) wears tyres ~1.9× faster than Qatar.
+Softs shed about 3.8% per lap at United States (Miami), against 2.0% at Qatar — the widest gap on the calendar.
 Plan your stints around it.

 Wear per lap by track